Take Control of Your Acne!

 The Foods That Make a Difference Probably Are Not What You Expect

 The old advice for acne sufferers used to be to avoid chocolate.
-It turns out that dark chocolate really does increase production of pimples, sometimes by a factor of up to 2000%.
+It turns out that dark chocolate really does increase production of pimples6, sometimes by a factor of up to 2000%.
 (Milk chocolate is not as likely to cause breakouts.)
 But most other traditional advice about food and acne turns out to have been wrong.
 Here is nutritional information about acne updated.

 - Foods that contain plant chemicals lycopene (tomatoes, watermelon, and shrimp) and zeaxanthin (sweet corn, kale, and mustard greens) increase sebum production.
 This won’t necessarily increase acne activity if you are keeping pores open by an effective daily cleansing routine, but it helps not to eat too much of these otherwise healthy vegetables.

-- Drinking water keeps the skin hydrated and helps keep pores open, but you don’t have to drink so much water that you slosh when you walk.
+- Drinking water keeps the skin hydrated9 and helps keep pores open, but you don’t have to drink so much water that you slosh when you walk.
 As little as 5 cups (1200 ml) of water a day is usually enough.
 If you are going to the bathroom all the time and you aren’t taking a diuretic and you don’t have another health condition, you are drinking more water than your skin needs.

 - Every kind of “soda water” is not necessarily bad for your skin.
 Everyone with acne should avoid carbonated beverages sweetened with sugar (as should people who don’t have acne), but seltzer waters that are rich in magnesium and selenium are good for the skin and good on the skin.
 To use a facial water, however, be sure to lock it into the skin with an application of moisturizer after you apply to the face.